-The Bonds are offered, when, as and if issued by the New Hampshire Municipal Bond Bank (the "Bank") and accepted by the original purchaser thereof, subject to prior sale, to withdrawal or modification of the offer without notice and to approval as to legality by Edwards Wildman Palmer LLP, Boston, Massachusetts, Bond Counsel to the Bank, and certain other conditions.
+The Bonds are offered, when, as and if issued by the New Hampshire Municipal Bond Bank (the "Bank") and accepted by the Underwriters, as hereinafter defined, subject to prior sale, to withdrawal or modification of the offer without notice and to approval as to legality by Edwards Wildman Palmer LLP, Boston, Massachusetts, Bond Counsel to the Bank, and certain other conditions.
+Certain legal matters will be passed upon for the Underwriters by their counsel, Preti, Flaherty, Beliveau & Pachios, LLP, Concord, New Hampshire.
 First Southwest Company, Boston, Massachusetts, has acted as Financial Advisor to the New Hampshire Municipal Bond Bank with respect to the Bonds.
-It is expected that the Bonds in definitive form will be available for delivery at DTC or its custodial agent on or about December 29, 2011.
+It is expected that the Bonds in definitive form will be available for delivery at DTC or its custodial agent on or about May 17, 2012.